The-Perceptual-Research-Consortium/neuroweaver-parst/reality_hacking.md

 # THE QUANTUM OPERATOR'S GRIMOIRE: A First-Principles Manual for Reality Hacking

-Developed by Phillip Clapham and Dr. Elara Quinn for The Perceptual Research Consortium, based on the foundational research of The Möbius Group (1974-1989).
+Developed by The Perceptual Research Consortium (2025), based on the foundational research of The Möbius Group (1974-1989).

 ---